-Adult Social Caro & Health
+Adult Social Care & Health

 Ref: Categorisation Subject to Consultation Budget savings proposal 24/25 (£m) 25/26 (£m) 26/27 (£m) Total (£m) ASC01 E Yes Accommodation and Support review A review will be undertaken to consider an alternative source of funding which can be used to fund the support costs to a number of sheltered housing provisions.
 This work will identify eligible sources of funding, which will mitigate the impact to residents and the services being provided.
 Phase 2 of this work will include completing a review with the registered social provider for the larger schemes, concerning the historical funding arrangements of support into a number of sheltered housing schemes.
 This work will consider alternative funding opportunities, with a decision to be taken in 24/25 concerning the future funding arrangements for these schemes should alternative funding sources not be identified.
-(0.072) (0.480) (0.552) age 1 ASC02 E No Temporary Accommodation and support review Investing in better co-ordination of the way the Council provides housing to reduce the overall spend on emergency, temporary and short term accommodation for people.
+(0.072) (0.480) (0.552) ASC02 E No Temporary Accommodation and support review Investing in better co-ordination of the way the Council provides housing to reduce the overall spend on emergency, temporary and short term accommodation for people.
 This will involve better modelling of need, flexible agreements with housing suppliers and using the Council's own properties first.
-(0.165) (0.165) S ASC03 D No Introduction of Residential Care Panel This initiative will provide increased scrutiny of placement applications with particular focus on housing and accommodation.
-(0.200) • ASC04 E No Revie A revi alloca No Review of domiciliary care A review of care packages for service users will be undertaken to ensure the allocation of resource is appropriate, including replacement of 2nd domiciliary care worker with assistive technology (0.091) (0.091) • ASC05 CO5 I No Review of Care Packages Funding This initiative will ensure there is a robust process in place to assess client Review of Care Packages Funding (0.402) (0.402) ASC06 (0.632) (0.632) • ASC07 I Yes Fairer Charging/Fair Cost of Care This will be achieved by ensuring client fees reflect cost inflation on an annual basis.
-(0.100) • ASC08 Е No Review of high cost care packages A review team will be established to focus on high cost packages to ensure consistent, appropriate care and to ensure cost-effective use of resources.
+(0.165) (0.165) ASC03 D No Introduction of Residential Care Panel This initiative will provide increased scrutiny of placement applications with particular focus on housing and accommodation.
+(0.200) (0.200) ASC04 E No Review of domiciliary care A review of care packages for service users will be undertaken to ensure the allocation of resource is appropriate, including replacement of 2nd domiciliary care worker with assistive technology (0.091) (0.091) ASC05 I No Review of Care Packages Funding This initiative will ensure there is a robust process in place to assess client eligibility for funding, reviewing care packages across the service.
+(0.402) (0.402) ASC06 D No Expansion of reablement provision This initiative is to focus on short-term intensive support enabling service users coming out of hospital to return home with a reduced, or no, on-going care package.
+It will also be used to delay escalation of need in the community.
+(0.632) (0.632) ASC07 I Yes Fairer Charging/Fair Cost of Care This will be achieved by ensuring client fees reflect cost inflation on an annual basis.
+(0.100) (0.100) ASC08 E No Review of high cost care packages A review team will be established to focus on high cost packages to ensure consistent, appropriate care and to ensure cost-effective use of resources.
 (0.238) (0.238)

-Proposed reduction in Staff over 2024/25 to 2025/26 Current Vacant Posts FTE
+Proposed reduction in Staff over Vacant

+2024/25 to 2025/26

-FTE
+FTE FTE

 - -

 - -

 - -

 - -

 - -

 - -

 - -

--
+- -